FOR THE ARTS

 FOOD & FUN

 Murder Mystery Trains, Sunset Dinner and Wild West trains, Sunday brunch trains.
+May 31, Oakdale Beer Train featuring 2 - 4 different breweries and a live bands.
+Food available for purchase.
 Call or check website for times and prices.
 Sierra Railroad Golden Sunset and Daylight Trains, 330 S. Sierra Ave., Oakdale.
 800-866-1690. www.sierrarailroad.com

 VFW BREAKFAST• Ongoing

 Sponsored by the Veterans of Foreign Wars.
 7:30-11 a.m.
 Sundays.
 Veterans of Foreign Wars Hall-Modesto, 2801 W. Hatch Road. $7.
 (209) 537-3360.

 Friday night dinner hosted by the VFW Post 3199.
 5-7 p.m.
 Fridays.
 Veterans of Foreign Wars Hall-Modesto, 2801 W. Hatch Road.
 Small donation.
 (209) 537-3360.

 Presented by Northern Mariposa County History Center.
 Eggs, ham or sausage, all-you-can-eat pancakes and fresh fruit.
 8-11 a.m. second Sundays.
 Coulterville School House, Broadway and Cemetery. $5 adults; $3 children.